Acorn squash pairs with apples and brown sugar to make a hearty side dish.

 In this twist on a traditional pizza, mango salsa replaces tomato sauce and cheese.

-If you chop the mango more finely, this recipe may be used as a dip or as a topping for fish or chicken.
+Chop the mango finer to use this recipe as a dip or as a topping for fish or chicken.

 Use this homemade marinara for spaghetti, lasagna, pita pizza, chicken Parmesan and meatball subs.
 The red wine can be omitted, if desired.